jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/12-Master-Slave Builds.md

 Jerkar proposes 2 ways to deal with multi-project builds :

-* By using computed dependencies (see <strong>Dependency Managemment / Dependency on files produced by computation </strong>).
+* By using computed dependencies (see <strong>Dependency Managemment</strong>).
 * By defining slave builds.
-This is what is developed in this section.
+This sections focus on this way.

 ### Principle

 A build class (master build) declares its slave builds.
 The slave builds can be triggered individually or all-in-one from the master build.
-The slave builds are not aware they are used as slave.
+The slave builds are not aware they are slave.
 In fact any build can be used as slave.
+The relation is uni-directional

 `JkBuild` declare a method `#slaves()` returning the slaves of its instances (embodied as `org.jerkar.tool.JkSlaveBuilds`).
 Naturally this result is recursive as it contains slaves of the slaves and so on ...